-While it’s true that breastfeeding is natural, and by far the best source of nutrition for baby whenever possible, it’s also true that nursing isn’t always easy – or comfortable.
-First-time moms, and repeat moms who haven’t nursed in a while, may find those first few days – or weeks – to be downright painful.
+While it’s true that breastfeeding is natural and by far the best source of nutrition for a baby whenever possible, it’s also true that nursing isn’t always easy – or comfortable.
+First-time moms and repeat moms who haven’t nursed in a while may find those first few days – or weeks – to be downright painful.

 5 Ways to Find Relief from Painful Nursing

-One of the primary causes for nursing pain is what we call, “a bad latch.”
-When baby doesn’t latch on exactly right, it pulls, tears and abrades the skin fibers on your nipples and this leads to all kinds of pain and discomfort.
+One of the primary causes of nursing pain is what we call “a bad latch.”
+When the baby doesn’t latch on exactly right, it pulls, tears, and abrades the skin fibers on your nipples, leading to all kinds of pain and discomfort.

 So, often, the first item of business is to determine whether your baby has a healthy latch or not.
-We recommend reading, 5 Lifesaving Breastfeeding Techniques to start.
+We recommend reading 5 Lifesaving Breastfeeding Techniques to start.
 Then, contact your local La Leche League Chapter and/or a licensed lactation consultant and have experts check in with you.
-We assure you all the above would rather tell you there isn’t a latch problem than not be contacted at all.
-Plus, odds are you’ll expand your breastfeeding support network when you meet the goodhearted soul at the other end of the line.
+Odds are, you’ll expand your breastfeeding support network when you meet the goodhearted soul at the other end of the line.

-You might even find your baby has a tongue-tie or other small oral issue making it impossible for her/him to nurse properly.
-This is essential information to have because the sooner it’s fixed, the better off both of you will be.
+You might even find your baby has a tongue tie or other minor oral issues, making it impossible for them to nurse properly.
+This is essential information because the sooner it’s fixed, the better off both of you will be.

-2) Ensure you have the right latch (and correct it if necessary)
+2. Ensure you have the proper latch (and correct it if necessary)

-That brings us right back to making sure your baby is latching on correctly.
-In recent studies, the leading cause of nipple and/or nursing pain was an incorrect latch, and correcting that latch had the highest rates of relief success.
+That brings us back to ensuring your baby is latching on correctly.
+The leading cause of nipple and/or nursing pain was an incorrect latch, and correcting that latch had the highest rates of relief success.